Blog

 Costs of Open Positions

 While it may seem like leaving a position open only affects the company’s bottom line in terms of dollars not being spent paying an employee in that role, that’s simply untrue.
-A company loses a significant amount of money every day a role remains vacant in terms of lost productivity, and as employees are asked to take on a vacant position’s duties, employers run the risk of additional employee turnover.
+A company loses a significant amount of money every day a role remains vacant in terms of lost productivity.
+Also, as employees are asked to take on a vacant position’s duties, employers run the risk of additional employee turnover.

 Costs of Recruiting